awslabs/amazon-timestream-connector-prometheus/README.md

 # Troubleshooting
 ## Prometheus Connector Specific Errors

 > **Note**: Errors and records are only logged with debug mode.
 With the default log level of `info`, only the high level errors are logged.
+See [Logger Configuration Options](#logger-configuration-options) for how to adjust the logging level.

 All connector-specific errors can be found in [`errors/errors.go`](./errors/errors.go).